AllanYuen/Gamersheim-Interactive-Full-Stack-Project-/README.md

 ### As a full-stack web developer
 * `Empowering Gaming Enthusiasts` </div>
   Provide an immersive full-stack game platform for gaming enthusiasts to effortlessly discover, play, and organize their favorite games.
-* `Showcasing Seamless User Experience`
-  </div> Demonstrate the project's commitment to an intuitive user interface, ensuring easy navigation, enhanced usability, and responsiveness across various devices and screen sizes.
-* `Highlighting Rich Game Collection`
-  </div> Serve as a focal point in the portfolio by offering an extensive game collection categorized by genres.
-Include relevant information such as genre, release date, and brief descriptions for effortless exploration.
-* `Integrating External APIs for Enriched Experience`
+* `Integrating Internal APIs for Enriched Experience`
-  </div> Seamlessly fetch and display game details using integrated APIs for trailers, screenshots, and reviews.
-Enhance the gaming experience by integrating with external platforms.
+  </div> Seamlessly fetch and display game details using internal APIs for trailers, screenshots, and reviews.
+Enhance the gaming experience by integrating with internal platforms.
-* `Engaging Users with Interactive Features`
-  </div> Provide an interactive experience with game trailers, featuring auto play, full-screen mode, and options to comment or share trailers.
-* `Enhancing Search and Recommendation System`
-  </div> Design a search box with autocomplete functionality.
-Incorporate a drop-down box with suggested games based on user preferences and trends.
 * `Enabling Personalization with Favorite Games`
   </div> Allow users to create and manage a personalized list of favorite games.
 Implement local storage for saving and retrieving user-selected favorites.
 * `Ensuring Secure User Authentication`
   </div> Implement a secure user authentication system with encrypted passwords.
 Enable users to create accounts, log in, and manage profiles securely.
-* `Facilitating Social Engagement`
-  </div> Enable social media sharing options for game-related activities and achievements.
 * `Implementing Feedback and Rating System`
   </div> Create a user feedback and rating system for games, displaying average ratings and reviews to assist users in making informed decisions.
-* `Cultivating Multiplayer Engagement`
-  </div> Incorporate features for multiplayer engagement, including connecting with friends, joining gaming communities, and participating in multiplayer games.
-* `Promptly Notifying Users of Updates and Events`
-  </div> Implement a notification system for new game releases, updates, and events.
-* `Building a Robust Backend for Performance`
-  </div> Develop a robust backend system efficiently handling user requests, updating the game database, and ensuring overall platform performance and scalability.

 </div>
 </div>